-Located near the north end of Surprise Valley in what is now Modoc County, Fort Bidwell was built in 1863.
-Strategically located in the northwestern corner of the state, its purpose was to protect the travel routes from Oregon and Idaho, including the Applegate and Lassen Trails.
+Located near the north end of Surprise Valley in what is now Modoc County, California, Fort Bidwell was built in 1863.
+Strategically located in the state’s northwestern corner, its purpose was to protect the travel routes from Oregon and Idaho, including the Applegate and Lassen Trails.

-Originally called Camp Bidwell, it was named for Mexican War veteran, Major John Bidwell of the California Volunteers.
-The initial camp was short lived, abandoned in early 1865, but due to numerous Indian raids, was quickly reestablished near its original location in July, 1865.
+Originally called Camp Bidwell, it was named for Mexican War veteran Major John Bidwell of the California Volunteers.
+The initial camp was short-lived, abandoned in early 1865, but due to numerous Indian raids; it was quickly reestablished near its original location in July 1865.
 The new post, built of logs, housed two companies of soldiers.

 In 1870, the fort relocated again, expanding just to the south.
-The new location included a parade ground and numerous buildings, including officers row, barracks, a school, a theatre, work shops, cavalry stables, a powder magazine, and a hospital.
-By this time a small settlement of comprised mostly of ranchers and Paiute Indians had also been established.
+The new location included a parade ground and numerous buildings, including an officers’ row, barracks, a school, a theatre, workshops, cavalry stables, a powder magazine, and a hospital.
+By this time, a small settlement comprised mostly of ranchers and Paiute Indians had also been established.

-The presence of more and more white settlers on Modoc Indian lands began to incite a number of skirmishes with the <style=”margin-top: 0; margin-bottom: 0″>Modoc Indians and in 1872, the Modoc War erupted when U.S. Army troops, including soldiers from Fort Bidwell, rode to a main <style=”margin-top: 0; margin-bottom: 0″>Modoc camp to forcibly remove its inhabitants.
+The presence of more and more white settlers on Modoc Indian lands began to incite several skirmishes with the Modoc Indians.
+In 1872, the Modoc War erupted when U.S. Army troops, including soldiers from Fort Bidwell, rode to the main Modoc camp to remove its inhabitants forcibly.
 The soldiers were also involved in the Nez Perce campaign of 1877 and the Bannock campaign the following year.

-In 1930, the boarding school was discontinued and the old military barracks were torn down.
-However, the officer’s quarter still stand.
-Nearby, is the old post’s cemetery.
+In 1930, the boarding school was discontinued, and the old military barracks were torn down.
+However, the officer’s quarters still stand.
+Nearby is the old post’s cemetery.
 The fort is located in the town of Fort Bidwell, California.